niuiic/modern-neovim-configuration/README.md

 `glslangValidator` requires files to have a specific suffix, check [document](https://github.com/KhronosGroup/glslang#execution-of-standalone-wrapper) for details.

+- gh-actions.nvim not work

+Define a GITHUB_TOKEN variable in your environment.

 # Showcase

 Some functions are not convenient to display with pictures, please check `lua/plugins.lua`.